Accounting. Marketing. Leadership. Lego?

 Dr. Kari Marken

-Earlier this year, we asked our teaching faculty to tell us who among them were offering innovative learning experiences, environments, and/or introducing new ways of overcoming barriers in their classes.
+In spring of 2022, we asked our teaching faculty to tell us who among them were offering innovative learning experiences, environments, and/or introducing new ways of overcoming barriers in their classes.
 This is part one in a six-part series recognizing teaching faculty at UBC.

 Picture a typical MBA course, and you’re likely to envision students engrossed in classes on topics such as Organizational Behaviour, Economics, Management and Business Ethics.
 Enter Dr. Kari Marken’s Creativity course classroom, however, and you’d be in for a surprise.
 After all, playing with Lego bricks or drawing on papered walls aren’t exactly the activities taking place in most offices or boardrooms—but speak with Kari long enough and you’ll start to believe they probably should be.